Manitowoc County Master Gardener Volunteers

 - new skills

 The purpose of the Wisconsin Master Gardener Volunteer Program is to provide unbiased, research-based horticultural information to the citizens of Wisconsin through Master Gardener volunteers.
 Master Gardener Volunteers receive training in horticulture through the University of Wisconsin Extension.
-In return for their training, Master Gardeners volunteer in UW-Extension horticulture programs and projects which enhance the community.
+In return for their training, Master Gardeners volunteer in horticulture programs and projects which enhance the community.

 Who Can Join?

 Any individual 18 or older can participate in the Master Gardener Volunteer Program.
 No previous experience or training is necessary.